nametree

 Shaniqua modern coinage using the 'Sha-' prefix pattern; a widely recognized 1990s-2000s naming style

-Shirley bright meadow; carried with pride honoring congresswoman and presidential candidate Shirley Chisholm
+Shirley bright meadow; honoring congresswoman and presidential candidate Shirley Chisholm, carried with pride

 Sidney wide meadow; forever tied to trailblazing actor Sidney Poitier